YonicDev/yonic-corner-legacy/README.md

 ## Minimal browsers

-While Astro outputs HTML5 compliant pages, this blog only elements from up to HTML 4.01, and uses CSS2 alongside with jQuery 1.0 for cross-browser JavaScript.
+While Astro outputs HTML5 compliant pages, this blog only renders elements from up to HTML 4.01, and uses CSS2 alongside with jQuery 1.0 for cross-browser JavaScript.

 These are the browsers that have been tested to work with all these features:

 * **Windows 9x/NT**: Internet Explorer 5.5, Firefox 2, K-Meleon 1.5.4, Opera 9
   * Internet Explorer 5 also works with the blog, but jQuery features will not.